“Savage, inventive and very, very funny.”

 In 2019, I was commissioned by Roles 4 Women to write my first stage play!
 As part of their Women from the Future II project, I got to work and talk theatre with skilled actor/playwrights Liz Solo, Renée Hackett and Catherine Falkner.
 Read more about the project below and stay tuned for news: there will be robots!

-Here’s a fun little article on Rob McLennan’s blog about my typical writing day, which includes a confession about my Zelda addiction and a pic of my messy apartment!
+Wrote an article for Rob McLennan’s blog about my typical writing day, which includes a confession about my Zelda addiction and a pic of my messy Montréal apartment.

 “Send More Tourists, the Last Ones Were Delicious is a must-read for all women, most men, and some animals.”